Rosenstein to meet with Trump in wake of 'wire' report, amid firing speculation

 Before named by Trump to serve as the No. 2 to Attorney General Jeff Sessions, Rosenstein served as the U.S. Attorney for the District of Maryland.
 Rosenstein took over the Russia probe after Sessions recused himself last year.

-Fox News' John Roberts, Matt Leach and Alex Pappas contributed to this report.
+Fox News' John Roberts, Matt Leach, Alex Pappas and Lucas Tomlinson contributed to this report.